 - City of Loveland

 - The Nature Conservancy

 - Weld County

 Reagan Waskom and Julie Kallenberger co-direct the Water Literate Leaders program.
 They have worked together since 2008 convening divergent stakeholder groups to facilitate water policy conflict resolution and collaboration throughout Colorado.

-Julie Kallenberger serves as the water education specialist for the Colorado Water Center.
-Julie’s primary work includes fostering interdisciplinary partnerships among CSU’s water community, engaging faculty and students in interdisciplinary research, education, and service activities, advising students enrolled in the Sustainable Water Interdisciplinary Minor, facilitating the Poudre Runs Through It Study/Action Work Group, and developing and instructing formal and informal water education courses.
+Julie Kallenberger serves as the Associate Director of the Colorado Water Center.
+Julie’s primary work includes fostering interdisciplinary partnerships among CSU’s water community, engaging faculty and students in interdisciplinary research, education, and service activities, advising students enrolled in the Sustainable Water Interdisciplinary Minor, and facilitating the Poudre Runs Through It Study/Action Work Group.
 Julie currently serves on Water Education Colorado’s Board of Trustees, Poudre Heritage Alliance’s Board of Directors, and is a member of CSU’s Presidents Sustainability Commission.